 - harm to the baby

-Fortunately, serious complications from C-sections are rare.
+Fortunately, serious complications from cesarean deliveries are rare.
 In developed countries, maternal death is very rare.
-Death of the mother is higher for women who have a C-section than for women who have a vaginal birth, but this may be related to complications with the pregnancy that make a C-section essential.
-Each of the main complications of a C-section is described in more detail below.
+Death of the mother is more likely for women who have a cesarean delivery than for women who have a vaginal birth, but this is probably related to complications with the pregnancy that make a cesarean delivery essential.
+Each of the main complications of a cesarean delivery is described in more detail below.

-After the membranes have ruptured, the uterus is especially susceptible to infection—the bacteria that normally inhabit the vagina (which are generally harmless) can easily spread to the uterus.
-If bacteria are in the uterus, a cesarean section incision may result in endometritis (infection of the uterus).
+After the membranes have ruptured, the uterus is especially susceptible to infection — the bacteria that normally inhabit the vagina (which are generally harmless) can easily spread to the uterus.
+If bacteria are in the uterus, a cesarean delivery incision may result in endometritis (infection of the uterus).

-It is important to know that these complications are so rare that during their entire careers, most obstetricians will not see a single case of hysterectomy or death due to infection.
-Serious infections are rare in women who have planned C-sections before labor and before the membranes are ruptured.
+It is important to know that these complications are so rare that during their entire careers, most obstetricians won’t see a single case of hysterectomy or death due to infection.
+Serious infections are rare in women who have planned cesarean deliveries before labor and before the membranes are ruptured.
 Problems like this are more common after long labors, when the membranes have been ruptured for a long time before the surgery begins.

 Sometimes, the infection can spread to other organs or the type of bacteria that infects the wound can be very aggressive.
-These dangerous infections are rare.
+These infections are rare but can be dangerous.
 With proper treatment, such as antibiotics and hospitalization, even the most serious infections can be cured.

-The following forms of dangerous blood loss can happen during or after a cesarean section: postpartum hemorrhaging, atony, lacerations, and placental accreta.
+The following forms of dangerous blood loss can happen during or after a cesarean delivery: postpartum hemorrhaging, atony, lacerations, and placental accreta.

-It is normal to lose a lot of blood during a C-section.
+It is normal to lose a lot of blood during a cesarean delivery.
 When you bleed too much, this may be called a postpartum hemorrhage.
-This can happen when an organ is cut, the blood vessels are not stitched up completely, or there is an emergency problem during labor.
+This can happen when an organ is cut, the blood vessels aren’t stitched up completely, or there is an emergency during labor.
 They can also be caused by a tear in the vagina or nearby tissue, a large episiotomy, or a ruptured uterus.
 Some women have problems clotting blood, which makes it hard to stop bleeding after any type of cut, tear, or bruise.
 About 6 percent of deliveries result in postpartum hemorrhaging.

-In some cases, blood loss is not a problem.
-Pregnant women have about 50 percent more blood than when they are not pregnant.
+In some cases, blood loss isn’t a problem.
+Pregnant women have about 50 percent more blood than women who aren’t pregnant.
 Hemorrhages are emergencies, though, and should be treated immediately by a doctor.
 If you continue bleeding heavily after you are sent home from the hospital, call a health professional immediately for advice.
-When they receive treatment, most women make a full recovery in a few weeks.
-In some cases, women are given a blood transfusion during or after the C-section to replace lost blood.
+After receiving treatment, most women make a full recovery in a few weeks.
+In some cases, women are given a blood transfusion during or after the cesarean delivery to replace lost blood.
 Medicine, IV fluids, iron supplements, and nutritious foods or vitamins are recommended to help you regain your strength and blood supply after hemorrhaging.

 When the tiny embryo travels into the uterus, the cells that will form the placenta begin to collect on the walls of the uterus.
 These cells are called trophoblasts.
 Trophoblasts generally grow through the walls of the uterus and into the blood vessels of the mother.
 These cells play an important role in moving oxygen and nutrients from mother to fetus.
 They also move waste products from fetus to mother.
 As the fetus and placenta grow, the trophoblasts keep seeking blood vessels to support the growing fetus.
 A fibrous layer (called Nitabuch’s membrane) limits how deep the villi are able to reach into the wall of the uterus.

-When the uterus has been damaged (for instance, from a previous cesarean section) the fibrous layer may not stop the trophoblasts from growing deep into the mother's uterus.
+When the uterus has been damaged (for instance, from a previous cesarean delivery) the fibrous layer may not stop the trophoblasts from growing deep into the mother’s uterus.
 They may even spread into other organs, such as the bladder.
 This condition is called placenta accreta.
-Placenta accreta is especially common in women who have had a C-section in the past and whose embryo, during a later pregnancy, implants in the area of the C-section scar.
+Placenta accreta is especially common in women who have had a cesarean delivery in the past and whose embryo, during a later pregnancy, implants in the area of the cesarean delivery scar.
 Although this complication is rare, doctors are now seeing it more often because of the large number of cesarean deliveries that have been performed in the last 10 years.

-The good news is that doctors are now able to recognize women at risk for this condition and are usually ready to deal with it.
+The good news is that doctors are now able to recognize when women are at risk for this condition and are usually ready to deal with it.
 The bad news is that almost all cases require a hysterectomy to save the life of the mother.
-Since the chances of this happening tend to increase with each C-section a woman has, some women try vaginal birth after a previous cesarean section to reduce their risk of placenta accreta or a hysterectomy.
+Since the chances of this happening tend to increase with each cesarean delivery a woman has, some women try vaginal birth after a previous cesarean delivery to reduce their risk of placenta accreta or a hysterectomy.

-Cesarean hysterectomy is the removal of the uterus right after a cesarean section.
-Certain complications of cesarean section (usually connected to severe bleeding) may require the doctor to remove the uterus to save the mother's life.
-Even though the risk of a hysterectomy is higher after a C-section, bleeding requiring a hysterectomy may happen even after a seemingly normal vaginal birth.
+Cesarean hysterectomy is the removal of the uterus right after a cesarean delivery.
+Certain complications of cesarean delivery (usually connected to severe bleeding) may require the doctor to remove the uterus to save the mother’s life.
+Even though the risk of a hysterectomy is higher after a cesarean delivery, bleeding requiring a hysterectomy may happen even after a seemingly normal vaginal birth.
 As with all of the complications listed above, cesarean hysterectomy is very rare.
 Most obstetricians will probably need to do an emergency hysterectomy only a few times in their careers.

 Women who have had a hysterectomy cannot have more children, but there are usually no extra side effects from this operation.
 Obviously, this is a terrible situation, and physicians try their best to avoid it.
 There is no question that cesarean hysterectomies save lives, though, especially when bleeding cannot be controlled by simpler measures.

-Although hysterectomy following cesarean section is probably easier than performing one later, blood loss is greater.
-For this reason, most surgeons do not plan cesarean hysterectomies—even when a woman has other conditions that might require a hysterectomy.
+Although a hysterectomy immediately following cesarean delivery is probably easier than performing one later, blood loss is greater.
+For this reason, most surgeons don’t plan cesarean hysterectomies — even when a woman has other conditions that might require a hysterectomy.

 Under certain circumstances, however, a cesarean hysterectomy may be planned.
 This is only done when there is a serious need to do the hysterectomy for reasons unrelated to pregnancy.
 The mother’s health must also be good and her blood count high.
 Otherwise, cesarean hysterectomies are done only in the case of emergency, as in the cases above.

 Occasionally, there are no warning signs until after the clots have broken off and reached the lungs.
 Most women recover with treatment, but sometimes the clot can be so large that the mother dies.
-Unfortunately, there does not appear to be a reliable way of avoiding or detecting this condition.
+Unfortunately, there doesn’t appear to be a reliable way of avoiding or detecting this condition.

 Blood clots are more common in the following situations: